paszu/3DSRepo/Part-1-(Homebrew).md

 + [freakyhax](http://plutooo.github.io/freakyhax/) (requires Freakyforms Deluxe)
 + [basehaxx](http://mrnbayoh.github.io/basehaxx/) (requires Pokemon Omega Ruby/Alpha Sapphire ver 1.0/1.4 with the ability to have a secret base and another 3DS which has the HomeBrew Launcher)

-**If you are on version 11.0.0, you MUST have used a hardmod downgrade to successfully complete Part 2 later.**
+**11.0.0: You MUST have used a hardmod downgrade to successfully complete Part 2 later.**

-Browserhax and menuhax were patched with 10.6.0 and will no longer work.

-If you are below version 9.0.0, you can find instructions for updating to 9.2.0-20 [here](https://github.com/Plailect/Guide/wiki/9.2.0-Update).
+<9.0.0: you can find instructions for updating to 9.2.0-20 [here](https://github.com/Plailect/Guide/wiki/9.2.0-Update).
 Browserhax does not support versions below 9.0.0.

-If you are using a game for hacks, you will need to enter HomeBrew Launcher using it instead of browserhax or menuhax while on 10.6.0/10.7.0.
+If you are using a game for hax, you will need to enter HomeBrew Launcher using it instead of browserhax or menuhax while on 10.6.0/10.7.0.
 After completing the initial 9.2.0 downgrade, you no longer need the game to complete the rest of the guide.

 #### Overview of steps